 Age 4-6: Savings Account, Shopping

-We set up a savings account in Sadie’s name and brought her to the bank so she could participate in depositing her monetary gifts into her account.
+We set up a savings account in Sadie’s name and brought her to the bank so she could participate in depositing monetary gifts from family and friend into her account.
 She loves to watch her balance grow!

 Age 6-10: Chores, Allowance, More Shopping

 For many kids, this is a good age for assigning chores and giving allowance.
-Sadie didn’t respond well to this approach so we discarded the payment-for-services-rendered arrangement, and instead assigned some things she is responsible for, like cleaning up after her guinea pig and straightening up her room, as well as asking for her help with other tasks, like vacuuming and dusting.
-There is no allowance.
-She receives plenty of spending money from relatives for her birthday, Easter, etc., and she can spend that money as she sees fit.
-We buy her things occasionally, but more often than not, she spends her own money, and therefore, makes very thoughtful financial decisions.
+Sadie didn’t respond well to this approach at first so we discarded the payment-for-services-rendered arrangement, and instead assigned some things she is responsible for, like cleaning up after her guinea pig and straightening up her room.
+We also periodically asked for her help with other tasks, like vacuuming and dusting.
+She had no allowance at this age, but she received plenty of spending money from relatives for her birthday, Easter, etc., and she could spend a portion of that money and save the rest.
+We buy her things occasionally, but more often than not, she spends her own money.
+Therefore, she makes thoughtful financial decisions.

 Age 10-13: Checking Account, Debit Card, Saving vs. Spending

-Age 14 & Up: Independent Shopping, Credit Card
+Age 14 & Up: Independent Shopping, Debit Card

-She has more of her own money by now because she picks up extra jobs here and there.
-It’s a bit tricky with the pandemic, but she’s done things like piecework for a crafter friend and a paid songwriting gig for an independent fragrance brand.
+Sadie has more of her own money by now because she picks up extra jobs here and there.
+She has done things like pet sitting, baby sitting, piecework for a crafter friend and even a paid songwriting gig for an independent fragrance brand.
 She’s also doing extra jobs for my husband and me.

-She’s almost 15 now.
-We plan to open a credit card account for her soon so she can see how credit works.
-For bigger ticket items that she wants, like a tablet or, eventually, a used car (double eek!), she can save for a portion and then charge a portion and pay it off.
+When she turns 18, she will apply for a credit card.
+This will be a good opportunity her to see how credit works.
+For bigger ticket items that she wants, like a tablet or, eventually, a used car (now that she’s driving!), she can save for a portion and then charge a portion and pay it off.

-This will also be the time we’ll talk about the importance of building good credit and why it’s important to track her credit score (you can get your free credit scores, updated for free each month on Credit.com), plus checking her annual credit reports.
+This will also be the time we’ll talk about the importance of building good credit and why it’s important to keep an eye on, and build, her credit score.